Keyboard shortcuts

 Copy & Paste

-• Copy: Select text in the terminal, then Cmd+C
+• Copy: Select text in the terminal, then Cmd+C. A “Copied to clipboard” confirmation appears in the status bar.

 • Paste: Cmd+V writes clipboard content to the active terminal